LibrariesHacked/england-librarydata/README.md

 The Libraries Taskforce have been working on an English libraries dataset to bring together a list of all libraries and library authorities in England.
 This includes tracking closures, changes of library type, number of libraries, locations of libraries, and contact details.

-Public Libraries News ([PLN Link](http://www.publiclibrariesnews.com)) is the UK leading source for libraries news.
+[Public Libraries News](http://www.publiclibrariesnews.com) is the UK leading source for libraries news.
 This includes regular updates about changes, local news by authority, ideas, national news, and international news.

 This project aims at bringing these things together, along with latest tweets and lots of other data, into a larger set of visualisations.